COLLEGE STATION -- Dr. Sue Geller

 .
 Earlier this month, she also received the 2014 Ron Barnes Distinguished Service to Students Award from the Texas Section of the Mathematical Association of America (MAA)

 In addition to being an interdisciplinary asset and an advocate of undergraduate honors and research, Geller is an award-winning instructor and a popular invited speaker on myriad topics, including curriculum development, communication in mathematics and women and minority mentoring.
-She is an active member of the MAA, the American Mathematical Society and the Association of Women in Mathematics, where she has served in a variety of officer, editorial and subcommittee capacities, from career development and employment opportunities to science policy and strategy.
+She is an active member of the MAA, the American Mathematical Society and the Association for Women in Mathematics, where she has served in a variety of officer, editorial and subcommittee capacities, from career development and employment opportunities to science policy and strategy.
 Geller also is a member of the American Statistical Association and the International Society for Computational Biology.

 The Women's Faculty Network was established at Texas A&M in 1990 with the goal of encouraging the professional development of women faculty through formal programming and informal networking opportunities.
 The WFN is committed to promoting research opportunities, teaching excellence, female transition to administration and retaining women faculty.
 For more information, visit http://wfn.tamu.edu/